pati-ni/pati-ni.github.io/_posts/2017-08-26-final-submission-post.md

 Overall each coding period was dedicated to make a Fine Grained Isotope Distrubution Generation method to work.
 During the end third period some days were allocated to integrate the methods at the OpenMS codebase and make use of the tool.

 #### 1st coding period
 Before starting to implement the methods I had to do an important change at the Isotope Distribution container.
-OpenMS used nomimal masses for the coarse method
+OpenMS used nomimal masses for the coarse method and the new methods introduced non nomimal masses.
+So the Isotope Distribution container needed to hold `double` masses while maintaining backwards compatibility with the current coarse grained method.

 During the first period I implemented the MIDAs polynomial method.
 This method modelled the problem using polynomials by aggregating the probabilities of a set of elements.
 This looks like a dummy method of calculating probabilities and very inefficient, nevertheless the algorithm crops the problem size by searching probabilities at small mass ranges based on the variance of an element.